tommyfuu/DNAPrintingPipeline/README.md

 ### Acknowledgement

 This project is a collaborative effort of Tom Fu, Kariessa Schultz, Roya Amini-Naini, and Michelle Lee at the Harvey Mudd College BioMakerspace.
+The Harvey Mudd faculty advisor for this project is Dr. Dan Stoebel.

 This project is part of the intellectual property of the Harvey Mudd College BioMakerspace.
 Please notify the space at **tfu@g.hmc.edu** for consent before using any of the materials in this repository.
 Please cite us if you use our repository for academic sharing purposes.